mhatzl/mantra-wiki/5-Requirements/5-REQ-changes.md

 *mantra* should **not** rely on an underlying version control system (VCS), but may add VCS related information if it is available.

+### `changes.track.vcs`: Link changes to VCS

+It must be possible to link changes in *mnatra* to a particular VCS identifier (e.g. git commit), because the hash of a content cannot show the change history and only detect that a content has changed.

+Projects may use different VCS or none at all, so *mantra* must not depend on a particular VCS.

 ### `changes.track.reqs`: Track changes to requirements

 - **Parents:** [`changes.track`, `exchange.requirements.schema`]